Skip to main content

 REV

-He is the radiance of God's glory and the exact expression of his substance
+who is the reflection of His glory, and the exact representation of His nature

 2 Context